MAHE - IUSM-FW Student Research Program

 Program Structure: Most studies will have a research team of two and four students.
 Each team will have a preceptor who mentors the team on the project as well as a student research leader.

-Graduate students: Students enrolled in NP, PharmD and PA programs and in good academic standing are invited to apply to the program.
+Graduate students: Students who are enrolled in NP, PharmD, Physical Therapy, Occupational Therapy or PA programs and are in good academic standing are invited to apply to the program.
 These students may be expected to spend 20 - 40 hours on their reseach projects.

 Medical Students: First- and second-year students enrolled in an accredited program (DO or MD) are eligible to apply to this program.
 These students will be expected to lead the student research team and should expect to spend approximately 40 hours per week committed to the research project.